 12. Obot Platform

 Obot delivers a complete open-source MCP platform including gateway, catalog, chat client, and orchestration through its Nanobot framework.
-The platform is backed by substantial funding for continued development.

 Platform Components